 Rep. Green’s time serving in the Armed Forces also made him aware of the need for strong American leadership internationally, as well as the generational threat China poses.
 Green has introduced numerous pieces of legislation to hold China accountable, including a slate of five bills focusing on bringing American businesses home and combatting China’s malign influence.
 Green’s Western Hemisphere Nearshoring Act, specifically, is a threefold win.
 It would make the United States less dependent on Chinese manufacturing, increase economic opportunities in Latin America, and decrease migration to the U.S. southern border.

 As a physician, Rep. Green recognizes that life begins at conception and strongly advocates for the unborn.
 Green also brings a unique perspective of a doctor, healthcare administrator, and cancer survivor to the issues surrounding rural healthcare in America.
 He introduced the bipartisan Rural Health Care Access Act and the Rural ER Access Act to cut bureaucratic red tape and improve emergency medical care in rural hospitals; an issue that heavily impacts Tennessee and other rural states.

 Congressman Green has won multiple awards for his work in Congress, including the American Freedom Fund’s Legislator of the Year Award for his work to empower veterans, and the Guardian of Small Business award from the National Federation of Independent Business (NFIB).
 Green received a perfect A+ rating from the Susan B. Anthony List for his pro-life voting record.
 He also received the impressive distinction of being unanimously voted President of the Republican freshman class in the House of Representatives.
-He currently serves as President of the Republican sophomore class.
+He currently serves as President of the Republican junior class.